Robert Black (serial killer): Susan Maxwell

 Black's second confirmed victim was 11-year-old Susan Claire Maxwell, who lived in Cornhill-on-Tweed on the English side of the Anglo-Scottish border.
 Maxwell was abducted on 30 July 1982 as she walked home from playing tennis in Coldstream.
-She was last seen alive at 4:30 p.m., crossing the bridge over the River Tweed, and was likely abducted by Black shortly after.
+She was last seen alive at 4:30 p.m., crossing the bridge over the River Tweed, and is believed to have been abducted by Black minutes later.

 The following day a search was mounted.
 Search dogs were used, and at peak 300 officers were assigned full-time; a thorough search was made of every property in both Cornhill and Coldstream and over 80 square miles of terrain.
 Several people reported having seen a white van in the locality; one said a van had been parked in a field gateway off the A697.

 On 12 August, Maxwell's body was found by a lorry driver; her body was covered with undergrowth, and was clothed save for her shoes and underwear.
 The precise date and cause of her death could not be determined due to decomposition.
 Maxwell had been bound, and gagged with sticking plaster, and her underwear had been removed and folded beneath her head, suggesting that she had been sexually assaulted.

-A coroner's inquest concluded Maxwell had died shortly after being abducted.
+A coroner's inquest concluded that Maxwell died shortly after being abducted.
 Evidently, Maxwell remained in Black's van—alive or dead—for over 24 hours, as his delivery schedule encompassed Edinburgh, Dundee, and finally Glasgow, where he made his final delivery close to midnight on 30 July.
-The following day, Black returned from Glasgow to London, discarding the body in a copse beside the A518 road near Uttoxeter, 264 mi from where Maxwell had been abducted.
+The following day, Black returned from Glasgow to London, discarding Maxwell's body in a copse beside the A518 road near Uttoxeter, 264 mi from where she had been abducted.
+One of Black's colleagues suspected Black might have been involved in the abduction and murder; when he asked Black about it, Black lied.
+The colleague did not pass on his concerns to the police.